ERS 130 Introduction to Environmental Science. (4) F

 ERS 402 Vegetation Measurement.
 (4) S

 Vegetation sampling and inventory as related to animal-habitat relations.
 Lecture, lab, 1 weekend field trip.
-Prerequisites: ERS 301 and 307 and 350 and program major or instructor approval.
+Prerequisites: CSE 180 and ERS 350 and 360 and department major or instructor approval.

 ERS 415 Wildlife Life Histories.
 (4) S